Mark Secrest Appraisals 202.718.2521 Washington DC 917.268.7477 New York

 He is an acknowledged expert in Circuit Court, District Court, Federal Court, Tax Court, Bankruptcy Court and his lower courts testimony admitted in United State Courts of Appeal.

-Mark offers a broad range of appraisal services from fair market value, replacement cost, insurance, probate, family division, non-cash charitable donation and consultations regarding conservation and restoration.
+We offer a broad range of appraisal services from fair market value, replacement cost, insurance, probate, family division, non-cash charitable donation and consultations regarding conservation and restoration.

 (the best bit)

-Beyond identification and value everyone has a purpose, whether it is to sell, donate, equably divide or give away.
+Beyond identification and value everyone has a purpose for an appraisal, whether it is to sell, donate, equably divide or give away.
 Most are at a loss as how best to do so.
 One example is those who inherit an estate and suddenly finds themselves owners of the entire contents of another home and are overwhelmed by the task of sorting it out.
 This requires knowledge of all the resources at one's disposal.
 Not to worry, Mark has decades of experience of assisting with every aspect, from appraisals to selling.

 (and more)